 The piezo actuator’s job is to generate acceleration.
 It’s the engine of your haptic solution.
 What you need to determine is the mass you are trying to move.
 If your mass is small, like replacing a button in a smartphone, you can achieve high acceleration with a lower force (N).
 On the contrary, if you try to move a large and heavy automotive infotainment system, you’ll need a higher force (N) actuator to achieve the same acceleration and tactile feedback.

 When considering a specific actuator, moving a higher mass will limit the maximum achievable acceleration.

 The second thing you need to determine before selecting your piezo actuator is the actual volume you have available to fit the component in your product design.
 Piezo actuators often have different shapes and can create force in different axes.

 This will again depend on your application and the type of tactile effect you are trying to achieve.
-You may have to update your design according to the piezo actuator in order to integrate it, so it’s best to have a good idea from the start of what type of piezo actuator you will end up using.
+You may have to update your design according to the piezo actuator to integrate it, so it's best to have a good idea from the start of what type of piezo actuator you will end up using.